it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Install the Latest Stable Version of Any Security-Related Updates on All Network Devices

 [Remove?
 Seems to overlap with RABET-V]
+[AMW: I dont understand the overlap.
+We want to enable this, therefore requiring it seems consistent]

 Install the latest stable version of any security-related updates on all network devices.